 With homework piling up, advanced classes to take, extracurricular activities to attend, part-time jobs to get to on time and a social life to uphold, there’s no question that most students have a lot on their plate.
 And with college applications to eventually consider, it can be difficult to stay on top of things.
 This is where our study skills program can make a big impact: our tutoring experts will equip students with valuable strategies for planning, managing and prioritizing schedules and workloads, so they can take on any project more effectively.

 The Tools to Succeed from Grade 4 to High School Graduation and Beyond

-Strong foundations are vital for long-term success.
+Greater achievements need a solid foundation.
 That’s why we've tailored our study skills program in Utah to equip teens with skills and strategies that are not only applicable at school right away, but can also be used at college and, eventually, in a career setting.
-At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
-We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.
+Because we see the bigger picture, we’re always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
+Learn how we can help your child push his or her skillset (and confidence!) to the next level.

 - How to better manage time and workloads.

 - Strategies to set achievable short-term and long-term goals.

 - Organizational methods for setting up an effective personal study area and tackling homework.

 - How to track grades and design an academic calendar.